Otien0/Node.js/README.md

-# Backend projects using Node.js.
+# JavaScript Backend projects using Node.js Framework.
 # MERN Architecture and Projects.
 # using several node.js libraries, packages and server-side platforms.